bagder/uncurled/code.md

 ## Newcomers can make miracles too

 There are lots of clever people in the world.
-Just because a person never contributed before doesn't mean the person isn't really bright and smart.
+Just because a person never contributed before does not mean the person is not really bright and smart.
 Sometimes you get the best patches and help from people you never met before and who moves on the next day never to come back.
 The open source community can be a warm and fuzzy place!